 Atmospheres were the last part of the planet-forming process.
 The inner and outer planets are thought to have formed atmospheres differently, a concept that explains their very different atmospheric composition.
-The outer planets probably captured most of their atmospheres from the solar nebula, as mentioned above; because the nebula was rich in hydrogen, so are their atmospheres.
-Tethys
+The outer planets probably captured most of their atmospheres directly from the solar nebula, and because the nebula was rich in hydrogen, so are their atmospheres.